Does Diesel Go Bad and How Long Does It Last?

 • Insulate tanks: Cold weather can cause diesel to gel or ice to form within the tank.
 Insulation helps prevent this.

-• Check your fuel regularly: Look out for signs that the diesel is going bad, like gelling or scum.
-If this occurs, let the diesel sit so the scum goes to the bottom.
+• Check your fuel regularly: Look for signs that the diesel is going bad, like gelling or scum.
+Let the diesel sit so the scum goes to the bottom if this occurs.
 Then drain off the bad diesel from the bottom outlet.

 How to Make Diesel Last Longer

-Aside from storing the diesel properly, there are a few things you can do to make it last longer.
+Aside from storing the diesel properly, you can do a few things to make it last longer.

 There is a learning curve to using these products, so it might not be worth it for small amounts of diesel that get rotated.

-For long-term diesel storage though, you’ll absolutely need to implement these practices.
+For long-term diesel storage, though, you’ll need to implement these practices.

 1. Biocides